 Located within one of the nation’s largest single-campus universities and one of the most diverse regions in the nation, the Department of Child and Adolescent Development provides rich opportunities for students to combine academic pursuits with hands-on experience, which culminates with earning the Bachelor of Arts in Child and Adolescent Development degree.

-When declaring the major, students choose a “degree option” based on their career, professional and personal interests:
+When declaring the major, students choose a degree option based on their career, professional and personal interests.

 The department encourages students to meet with faculty outside of class (i.e., during posted office hours and by appointment) to discuss their academic progress and postgraduation career plans.
-Six courses in the department (i.e., CADV 250, CADV 394, CADV 470, CADV 494, CADV 495A and CADV 495B) provide students with intensive semester-long opportunities to develop personalized plans for actualizing a career and/or graduate-level degrees in child and adolescent development and related fields.
+Six courses in the department (i.e., CADV 250, CADV 394, CADV 470, CADV 494, CADV 495A, and CADV 495B) provide students with intensive semester-long opportunities to develop personalized plans for actualizing a career and/or graduate-level degrees in child and adolescent development and related fields.

-Students in the major are encouraged to participate in the CSU International Programs (i.e., study abroad), the National Student Exchange program and the CSUN in DC Internship program.
+Students in the major are encouraged to participate in the CSU International Programs (i.e., study abroad), the National Student Exchange program, and the CSUN in DC Internship program.
 Nearly every unit of academic coursework that students complete in these programs is counted toward the child and adolescent development degree requirements.

-The Bachelor of Arts in Child and Adolescent Development degree will be of interest to those who are considering direct-service careers with children and families (e.g., preschool/early childhood education, K-12 education, counseling, school psychology, occupational therapy, clinical social work, nursing, child life, early intervention, behavior therapist, family law, etc.), as well as indirect-service professions (e.g., educational researchers, college professors, policy analysts, lobbyists, consultants, school administrators, nonprofit program directors, politicians).
+The Bachelor of Arts in Child and Adolescent Development degree will be of interest to those who are considering direct-service careers with children and families (e.g., preschool/early childhood education, K-12 education, counseling, school psychology, occupational therapy, clinical social work, nursing, healthcare, child life, early intervention, behavior therapist, family law, etc.), as well as indirect-service professions (e.g., educational researchers, college professors, policy analysts, lobbyists, consultants, school administrators, nonprofit program directors, politicians).

 Given the broad interdisciplinary focus of coursework leading to the degree, students can tailor their educational experiences to prepare for a host of professional programs and career pathways.
-Students are encouraged to use their elective coursework to include classes that are related or required to achieve their ultimate career goal.
+Students are encouraged to use their elective coursework to include classes that are related or required to achieve their ultimate career goals.

-Most professional careers in the field of child and adolescent development require advanced degrees and/or credentials and/or licenses as well as relevant work experience.
-After completing the Bachelor of Arts degree, many students are well-situated to enter advanced degree and credential programs leading to careers, including but not limited to early childhood education teachers/directors, elementary and secondary school teachers, special education teachers, school counselors, school psychologists, school administrators, school board members, educational researchers, child and family attorneys, child psychologists and therapists, licensed clinical social workers, pediatricians and obstetricians, registered nurses, child-life specialists, genetic counselors, occupational therapists, college/university professors, career counselors, community/youth agency administrators, educational consultants, policy and legislative analysts, and politicians.
+Most professional careers in the field of child and adolescent development require advanced degrees and/or credentials and/or licenses, as well as relevant work experience.
+After completing the Bachelor of Arts degree, many students are well-situated to enter advanced degree and credential programs leading to careers including, but not limited to, early childhood education teachers/directors, elementary and secondary school teachers, special education teachers, school counselors, school psychologists, school administrators, school board members, educational researchers, child and family attorneys, child psychologists and therapists, licensed clinical social workers, pediatricians and obstetricians, registered nurses, child-life specialists, genetic counselors, occupational therapists, college/university professors, career counselors, community/youth agency administrators, educational consultants, policy and legislative analysts, and politicians.

-Students interested in exploring career options and opportunities are encouraged to visit the Career Center and complete elective coursework that focuses on career/professional development (i.e., CADV 250, CADV 394, CADV 494, CADV 495A, CADV 495B).
+Students interested in exploring career options and opportunities are encouraged to visit the Career Center and complete elective coursework that focuses on career/professional development (i.e., CADV 250, CADV 394, CADV 455, CADV 494, CADV 495A, CADV 495B).